-Annual Distribution US\$11.3 million (or 12.4% of run rate revenues) Description Federal Resources is a leading value-added provider of mission critical products and solutions to defense, first responder, homeland security and maritime end users in the United States.
+Annual Distribution US\$11.3 million (12.4% of Run Rate Revenue) Description Federal Resources is a leading value-added provider of mission critical products and solutions to defense, first responder, homeland security and maritime end users in the United States.
 Contribution History In June 2015, the Corporation invested US\$47.0 million in Federal Resources which comprised of US\$7.0 million in preferred equity and a US\$40.0 million secured subordinated loan.
-In April 2016 and December 2017 Alaris made additional contributions of US\$6.5 million and US\$13.5 million in subsidiaries of Federal Resources.
+In April 2016 and December 2017 the Corporation made additional contributions of US\$6.5 million and US\$13.5 million in subsidiaries of Federal Resources.
 The additional contributions were used to fund or partially fund acquisitions in their industry.
 The Federal Resources distribution resets +/- 6% annually based on revenue.
-Performance Based on unaudited financial statements provided by management for the six months ended June 30, 2019, Federal Resource's revenue is flat and EBITDA has increased versus the comparable period.
-Fair Value The fair value of the Federal Resources units were unchanged during the three and six months ended June 30, 2019.
+Performance Based on unaudited financial statements provided by management for the nine months ended September 30, 2019, Federal Resource's revenue is flat and EBITDA has increased versus the comparable period.
+Fair Value The fair value of the Federal Resources units were unchanged during the three and nine months ended September 30, 2019.
 The fair value of the Federal Resources investment in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR for Federal Resources increased and is now between 1.2x and 1.5x.